 troops under the guise of freedom fighters or jihadis.
 Now, they are smart

-enough to disown it, although they continue to contribute to the continuation
+enough to disown it, although they continue to support for terrorist activities in India —but

 that is a side story.